 If you have suffered from an injury, it’s important to speak to a doctor as soon as possible.
 They will be able to diagnose the injury and provide you with appropriate treatment.
 Depending on the severity, they may also refer you to a specialist if needed.

-If you are in any doubt about whether or not you should see a doctor, it’s always better to err on the side of caution.
+If you doubt whether or not you should see a doctor, it’s always better to err on the side of caution.
 The last thing you want to deal with is an injury that has been made worse because you didn’t take the time to make an appointment with your doctor as soon as it happened.

-You will feel a lot better by getting it checked out, so you should do this if you want peace of mind.
+You will feel much better by getting it checked out, so you should do this if you want peace of mind.

 It’s important to remember that a sports injury can be very frustrating and even depressing.
-However, by taking the time to focus on your recovery, you will be back on the field in no time.
+However, by focusing on your recovery, you will be back on the field in no time.